MassDynamics/protein-inference/docs/source/protein_inference_in_python.rst

 Bash

->>> ./scripts/acceptance.sh
+>>> ./scripts/build.sh

-In order to maintain the ongoing integrity and extemsibility of the code, it is an expectation of contributors that merge request code can pass all of the previous build tests and new functionality be protected with new build tests.
+In order to maintain the ongoing integrity and extensibility of the code, it is an expectation of contributors that merge request code can pass all of the previous build tests and new functionality be protected with new build tests.

 To write build tests simply follow the patterns from existing code.